 Unfortunately, not all businesses survived the pandemic, even with the assistance of these loans.
 With new spikes in coronavirus cases, some places are considering a new wave of lockdowns.
 Many small businesses are finding that they must file for bankruptcy.

-Bankruptcy is a way of going “back to zero.”
-Your debts are wiped clean, and your finances start from the beginning.
 When a business files for bankruptcy, it often means that it can no longer operate.
 This leaves many to wonder, “If the government helped support my business, and the company went under, do I still owe the government for these loans?”
-The good news is, in most circumstances, you can discharge these loans in bankruptcy.
+In most circumstances, you can discharge these loans in bankruptcy.
 The only time it is not dischargeable is if you default on the loan and do nothing about it.
 The lender will be able to take legal action to recover the money that is owed via wage garnishment, a lien on your property, and more.

 The Payment Protection Program (PPP) was designed with forgiveness in mind.
 Essentially, it was given to help people stay in business with the hope that they could eventually rebuild.
 If the business could not survive, much of the loan would be easily discharged.